-- Enrollment completed in Phase 1b trial with AM-201 in antipsychotic-induced weight gain
+- Phase 1b trial with intranasal betahistine for prevention of antipsychotic-induced weight gain progressing towards final read-out

-Auris Medical Holding Ltd. (EARS), a clinical-stage company dedicated to developing therapeutics that address important unmet medical needs in neurotology and central nervous system disorders, today provided a business update and announced financial results for the first half of the 2019 financial year ended June 30, 2019.
+Hamilton, Bermuda, April 16, 2020 – Auris Medical Holding AG (EARS), a clinical-stage company dedicated to developing therapeutics that address important unmet medical needs in neurotology, today provided a business update and announced financial results for the second half and full year ended December 31, 2019.

 Development Program Updates